boscomonkey/learn_python/README.md

 Learn Python by writing tests first and then implementing the solution as per [testfirst.org](http://testfirst.org/).
 Ported from Alex Chaffee's [learn_ruby](https://github.com/alexch/learn_ruby).

-The lessons are stored in distinct directory, numbered in order of increasing difficulty:
+The lessons are stored in distinct directories, numbered in order of increasing difficulty:

 * 00_hello
 * 01_temperature